RULES and CONSTITUTION of THE SALUKI or GAZELLE HOUND CLUB

 14. Final Authority

 The Club shall function under the jurisdiction of the Kennel Club and in accordance with its Rules and Regulations.
-The Kennel Club shall be the final authority for interpreting these Rules and the final arbitrator in all Club matters.
+The Kennel Club shall be the final authority for interpreting the rules of the Society in all cases relative to canine or society matters.

 (a) The Club shall be dissolved if a Special Resolution to that effect is passed at an Extraordinary General Meeting called on the unanimous recommendation of the Committee or on the requisition of not less than one-third of the members of the Club with registered addresses in the United Kingdom and of which not less than 14 days notice shall have been given to all members of the date and purpose of such Meeting.